MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 Once you go through the basic flow of deploying a cluster, you can also try to customize the cluster by using different deployment options.

 - In [Step 6 of Launch](#step6), select **1** node to be deployed as a cluster.
-- In [Step 8 of Launch](#step8), you only need to configure fewer parameters for the single node cluster.
+- In [Step 8 of Launch](#step8), there are fewer parameters to configure for the single node cluster.
 - Follow [Step 10 of Launch](#step10) and subsequent steps to finish deployment.

 Now you should see a new one node cluster is coming up!